Falkland Islands Photo Adventure

 Friday, 16 October – Arrive in Punta Arenas, Chile

-Begin your adventure in the southernmost city of continental South America.
+Begin your adventure in the southern most city of continental South America.
 Spend the night in this historic gateway to the Southern Ocean.
-(Tip: Consider arriving on 15 October to allow extra time to rest before the journey begins.)
+Tip: Consider arriving on 15 October to allow extra time to rest and explore before the journey begins.

-Saturday, 17 October – Fly to Stanley, East Falkland (1 night, full board)
+Saturday, 17 October – Fly to Stanley, East Falkland (2 nights, full board)

-Arrive in the capital of the Falklands.
-Settle in, get oriented, and begin to soak in the island atmosphere.
-This is a great chance to ease into the slower pace of island life and prep your gear for the days ahead.
+Arrive in the capital of the Falklands, settle in, and begin to soak up the island atmosphere.
+This is a perfect opportunity to adjust to the slower pace of island life, meet fellow travelers, and prepare your gear for the days ahead.

 Monday, 19 October – Overland to Volunteer Point (3 nights)